openstack-archive/instack-undercloud/Overcloud-packages.md

 There are 3 scripts for convenience.

-Note that deploy-overcloud can be configured for individual environments via environment variables.
-The variables you can set are documented below before the calls to the script.
+Note that deploy-overcloud and test-overcloud can be configured for individual environments via environment variables.
+The variables you can set are documented below before the calls to each script.
 For their default values, see the deploy-overcloud script itself.

 1. Run the prepare-for-overcloud script to get setup.
 This script will